15. March 2024

 • Infrastructure for various services

 The main objective of a MAN is to enable fast and reliable communication between different locations within a city or metropolis.
-The network infrastructure is often provided by international network operators and offers an economical solution for connecting regions with inadequate infrastructure to the Internet.
 The transmission speeds in MANs are comparable to the internal communication of a LAN and can be optimized using specialized transmission technologies such as Metro Ethernet.

 Personal Area Network